vitalinarh/Finding-Connections/README.md

 amount of cable and use the current infrastruture, that is, the new cable will go through the buildings side-by-side with the old cable, possibly passing near other network equipment.

+# Input
+The first line of each test case gives the amount of network equipment (n ≤ 1000) at the communication network.
+Note that some nodes of this network may be servers, but you do not know which ones.
+Then, the next lines provide information about the network infrastructure.
+Each line contains a pair of positive integers that correspond to the internal id of the network equipment that is directly connected with the existing cable, followed by the length of this cable, as a positive integer value.
+Each test case terminates with number 0.
+Then, other test cases may follow.

+Example input:
+3
+1 2 3
+1 3 4
+2 3 5
+0
+4
+1 2 20
+1 3 1
+2 3 2
+3 4 1
+0
+10
+1 2 1
+1 3 3
+1 4 4
+1 10 2
+4 5 6
+4 6 7
+4 7 8
+5 6 9
+7 8 10
+7 9 11
+7 10 3
+8 9 12
+0

+# Output
+For each test case, print the number of servers, the total amount of cable for the case of a fully connected network and the total amount of cable for a tree topology, as required by the IT department.
+If there is no server, report "no server".

+Example output:
+no server
+1 0 0
+3 17 9